johnmm/nltk-wiki/Book-Development.md

     2. Logic-based Semantics
     4. The Semantics of English Sentences
     5. ~~Discourse Semantics~~
-    6. _Learning to build logical representations_
+    6. _Learning to build logical representations_ [tbd, depends on new implementation]
     6. Summary
     7. Further Reading
     8. Exercises